SamBailey6194/photo-guides/README.md

 - Load times were slower due to image file size, uploaded smaller image files
 - Changed headers to be sequential and added styling using bootstrap and custom css to enable screen readers to read it better

+### Unfixed Bugs

+- Varying performance score on Lighthouse Mobile due to LCP and Render Blocking
+  - The scores cary from in the 60s to the 90s

+- Please note the Lighthouse desktop performance scores are regularly above 90.

+#### Attempted Fixes

+After a meeting with my mentor and a friend who is a software developer I attempted to address the LCP and render blocking by doing the below:
+- Making the image files across the whole site smaller by adjusting the dimensions in a photo editor to be the biggest size they would be in any of the responsive designs
+- Changing the font size property using CSS on different screen sizes for headerp class
+- Hiding the images in the header on smaller screen sizes
+- Removing flexbox bootstrap CSS from header
+- Removing img-fluid bootstrap class and creating img-size class to assigning width sizes
+- Removing Lateef font and Playfair Display font from google fonts import link so there are only two google fonts for the site

 ### Links and Actions

 | Location | Link / Button | Expected Action | Pass / Fail |